-There are many different massage devices, and they range from under $200 to over $600.
+There are many different massage devices, and they range from just over $100 to over $600.
 Some are very well known and others are more niche.
-Although they often look similar the key features, such as the number of speeds and battery life, can vary a lot.
+Although they often look similar, the key features, such as the number of speeds and battery life, can vary a lot.

 The key features for comparison are: